SiddharthaBhattacharjee/100Days-of-Code/README.md

 My main motivation behind taking up the #100DaysOfCodingChallenge is to increase my consistency.
 As it is famously said "Consistency is the key to success."
 I goal is to learn to work hard consistantly from this challenge.
 I will give my beft efforts to complete the challenge without any breaks.
 I would also try to code more than the minimum time of one hour for most of the days.
-In case I absolutely have to take a break longer than a day in regards of Sem Exam , Sickness of any other valid reason , I will add 2 extra days to the challenge for each day I've missed.
+In case I absolutely have to take a break longer than a day in regards of Sem Exam , Sickness of any other valid reason , I will add 2 extra days to the challenge for each day I've missed.<br>
 Fell free to give any sugestions you have for me.
-All suggestions are welcome.
+All suggestions are welcome.<br>

+"If you are persistent, you will get it.
+If you are consistent, you will keep it." -Richard G Scott.